mwvoss/PSY6280/practical_single-subject-analysis.md

 **Lab assignment**
 * Complete FEAT analyses for all the runs for subjects all three subjects
+    * check your understanding of our single-subject single-run model with our lab 9 assignment downloaded above
 * For all subjects, `bet` has already been run, and the T1w_brain is in the subject/anat directory

 </br>